-Video: How to Remove an Old Door, Trim, and Siding
+Replacing an Entry Door: How to Remove the Old Door, Trim, and Siding

 Manny Silva has replaced dozens of rotten entry doors in his time as a carpenter.
 Unfortunately, most of those rotten doors never had a chance in the first place.
 The single largest cause of failing doors is improper installation and flashing.
 This door looks weathered, is not operating properly, and is very drafty.
 But you never know what you are really dealing with until you get the old door out and get a good look at the rough opening.
 In this gem from the Fine Homebuilding Video Vault, Manny shares his process for carefully removing the existing siding, trim, and the door as the first step of an entry door replacement.